-Section Change Farm Environment Table Following publication of FEA page in January 2022 the Farm Environment Table template and example were amended mid February 2022 to remove requirement for mapping of arable land and improved grassland.
+Section Change Other requirements Conditions attached to payment for Farm Environment Assessment plan in 2022 round added in April 2022.
+Farm Environment Table Following publication of FEA page in January 2022 the Farm Environment Table template and example were amended mid February 2022 to remove requirement for mapping of arable land and improved grassland.
 Whole page Updated page to cater for FEA requirements in 2022 round.
 Removal of reference to requirements for 2021 restricted round.